Bob Anderson (wrestler)

 Bob Anderson (born 1943) is an American former wrestler and coach.
 Anderson was born in Oakland, California and raised in Redondo Beach, California.

 Early life

-Anderson attended South High School in Torrance, California, where he placed 3rd his junior year, and finished as a California state champion his senior year.
+Anderson attended South High School in Torrance, California, where he placed 3rd his junior year, and finished as a California CIF Southern Section runner-up and helping his team to a CIF dual runner-up finish his senior year.

 College

-In college, Anderson first attended El Camino College, where he won CCCAA states as a sophomore and had a record-breaking 1 loss the whole season.
+In college, Anderson first attended El Camino College, where he won CCCAA championship twice and All-American twice winning as a freshman including his sophomore season with a record-breaking 1 loss the whole season.
+He was also inducted in the El Camino College Hall of Fame.
 He ended up transferring to Adams State College, where became a two-time NAIA All-American, and was a Rocky Mountain Champion.
 Anderson was also an NCAA Division I All-American, by placing sixth in the University division of the NCAA tournament.

 In 2015, Adams was inducted into the Adams State University Athletics Hall of Fame.

 Greco-Roman wrestling

 In 1968, Anderson began his senior level wrestling career when he won the Western Regional Olympic trials and then the 1968 Olympic trials in Greco-Roman.
 In 1971, placed 2nd at the Greco-Roman World Team trials.
 Anderson last competed in Greco-Roman wrestling at the 1979 Pan American championships.